-Most people have at least one loyalty card in their wallet, and probably several loyalty tags attached to their key ring.
-Whether for a coffee shop, a grocery store or an airline, these programs allow us to get discounts or earn points at certain retailers.
+Most people have at least one loyalty card in their wallet, and probably several loyalty tags attached to their keyring.
+Whether for a coffee shop, a grocery store or a favorite clothing store, these programs allow us to receive discounts or earn points at certain retailers.
 Should your small business start a loyalty program?
-Here are some things to consider.
+There are a few things to consider.

 Loyalty programs that reward customers for repeat business can be hugely successful, and they aren’t just for airlines and large national companies.
 They can also keep customers coming back to their local beauty shop or car wash, and a program can be started with a very small investment.

 The first step is to determine whether a loyalty program is a good fit for your business.
 If you sell large-ticket items that people only buy once every few years, it wouldn’t make sense, but if you serve the same customers often and would like to earn and keep repeat business, it makes sense to investigate this option as part of your marketing plan.

 There are many reasons to reward customers for giving you their repeat business.
 Here are just a few:

 - It's great for your bottom line: Return customers are great for your bottom line.
 One expert estimates that a 5 percent increase in customer retention can increase your profits by more than 25 percent.

 - It builds rapport: A loyalty program can help build connections with customers.
 If they keep coming back to get rewards, you’ll have more chances to learn what they like, to greet them by name, and to develop a long-lasting relationship.